Getting StartedCore Concepts

 A Session is the main interface for interacting with language models.
 It manages:

-• Model initialization and loading
+• Provider initialization and configuration

-• Resource cleanup
+• Resource cleanup and connection management

 Types of Sessions